 The objective is not always linked to revenue growth.
 For example, an objective for a Google product would probably be more linked to market share.
 Google is swimming in money and may care more about taking a bite out of Apple’s market share with a product or feature than driving revenue.

 The business objective can be a range of topics like revenue growth, cost savings, customer retention, market share, international market penetration, or vertical or horizontal market expansion among others.

+In the previous two installments of this series (see Part 1 and Part 2), we covered 6 additional feature prioritization frameworks.
 If you need help prioritizing features on your next software development project, we would be glad to help.
 Contact 3Pillar today to learn more.